Computer Science Degree Overview

 • Software engineering

-While most doctoral graduates pursue careers in research and academia, they also have access to the top professional positions, such as systems management.
+While most doctoral graduates pursue careers in research and academia, they often qualify for the top professional positions in systems management.

-Do You Need a Degree to Work in Computer Science?
+Do You Need a Computer Science Degree to Get a Job?

 Depending on the job and employer, a degree in computer science may not be necessary for a career in the field.
 Some employers hire entry-level professionals who complete bootcamps, certificate programs, or self-study paths.
 Certain computer science certifications may also be available, which can help these individuals stand out.

-Typically, however, employers seek candidates with degrees from accredited institutions.
+However, employers typically seek candidates with degrees from accredited institutions.
 College degrees demonstrate that applicants have a solid educational foundation.
 The following table highlights some of the pros and cons of bootcamp vs. degrees.

 Resources for Computer Science Majors